StG 44: Earlier development

 The German government started its own intermediate round and weapon program soon after.
 German ammunition maker Polte of Magdeburg was commissioned to develop the rounds in April 1938 and signed a contract with the Heereswaffenamt (HWA).
 At the same time, the HWA contracted C. G. Haenel of Suhl to create a weapon for the round.
-HWA requirements were for a rifle that was shorter and with equal or less weight to the Kar 98k and as accurate out to 400 m; and be select-fire with a rate of fire under 450 rounds per minute.
+HWA requirements were for a rifle that was shorter and with equal or less weight to the Karabiner 98k and as accurate out to 400 m; and be select-fire with a rate of fire under 450 rounds per minute.
 It should be rifle grenade compatible, reliable, maintainable, and have a "straightforward design".
 Fifty rifles were to be delivered for field testing in early 1942.

 At the start of World War II, German infantry were equipped with weapons comparable to those of most other military forces.
 A typical infantry unit was equipped with a mix of bolt-action rifles and some form of light, medium or general-purpose machine gun.
 A problem with this mix was that the standard rifles were too large to be effectively used by mechanized and armored forces, where they were difficult to maneuver in the cramped spaces of an armored vehicle.
 Submachine guns, such as the MP 28, MP 38, and MP 40 were issued to augment infantry rifle use and increase individual soldiers' firepower, but lacked range and accuracy beyond 100 m.

 New requirements

 During the invasion of the Soviet Union, increasing numbers of semi-automatic Tokarev SVT-38 and SVT-40s were used by the Red Army – mostly elite units and non-commissioned officers – while some Soviet rifle companies were completely equipped with PPSh-41 submachine guns.

 After experiencing high volumes of automatic fire from these weapons, German commanders re-thought their small arms requirements.
 The German army had been attempting to introduce semi-automatic weapons such as the Gewehr 41, but these proved troublesome in service, and production was insufficient to meet requirements.
 Several attempts had been made to introduce lightweight machine guns or automatic rifles, but recoil from the powerful 7.92×57mm Mauser round was too difficult to control in automatic fire.

 By 1941, it was becoming clear that action needed to be taken.
-Although various experimental rounds had been developed to one degree or another by this point, the Army instead decided to select yet a new design, the Polte 8×33mm Kurzpatrone ("short cartridge").
-This used a spitzer bullet and basic cartridge design of the standard 7.92×57mm Mauser rifle cartridge, cutting down the cartridge from the original 7.92×57mm Mauser to 7.92×33mm Kurz.
+Although various experimental rounds had been developed, the Army ultimately chose a new design, the Polte 8×33mm Kurzpatrone ("short cartridge").
+It used a spitzer bullet and the basic cartridge design of the standard 7.92×57mm Mauser rifle cartridge, cutting down the cartridge from the original 7.92×57mm Mauser to 7.92×33mm Kurz.
 It was understood that this was not ideal, but it would minimize logistical problems.